 The master-in, slave-out (MISO) signal is an output from a slave device and an input to the master device.
-It is used to serially transfer data from the slave to the master.
+It is used to serially transfer data from the EZRadioPRO to the MCU core.
 This signal is an input when SPI1 is operating as a master and an output when SPI1 is operating as a slave.
 Data is transferred most-significant bit first.
-The MISO pin is placed in a high-impedance state when the SPI module is disabled and when the SPI operates in 4-wire mode as a slave that is not selected.
-When acting as a slave in 3-wire mode, MISO is always driven by the MSB of the shift register.
+The MISO pin is placed in a high-impedance state when the SPI1 module is disabled.